rwanderc/blog/_posts/2017-05-06-lombok-constructors.markdown

 - productivity
 ---

-In a [previous post][previouspost], we talked about the use of Lombok to provide quick and easy getters and setters.
+In the post [Lombok Getters and Setters][gettersandsetters], we talked about the use of Lombok to provide quick and easy getters and setters.

 In this post, I will cover another great feature from Lombok, that provides quick and easy constructors.
 For this post, I will use Lombok `v1.16.16`.